 - I add a little bit of corn starch, which you can’t taste, but helps to absorb moisture and thicken the frosting.

-I like the subtle combination of the yellow cake with the strawberry frosting, but if you’d like more of a strawberry presence in the cake itself, you have a couple of options…
+I like the subtle combination of the yellow cake with strawberry frosting, but if you’d like more of a strawberry presence in the cake itself, you have a few options…

 - Add chopped strawberries to the batter.